shubhangisuman25/python-GuessTheNumber/README.md

 ## Instructions

-The object of this game is to guess the correct number.
+The objective of this game is to guess the correct number.
 There are two levels easy and hard.
-If you choice easy you will 10 attempts to guess. and if you choice hard you have only 5 attempts.
+If you choice easy you will 10 attempts to guess and if you choice hard you have only 5 attempts.

 ### Sample Option 1.
 ```